-- 1.1.1 Under these guidelines, NBFCs can transfer a single standard asset or a part of such asset or a portfolio of such assets to financial entities through an assignment deed with the exception of the following : - i) Revolving credit facilities (e.g., Credit Card receivables) - ii) Assets purchased from other entities - iii) Assets with bullet repayment of both principal and interest10 - 1.1.2 However, these guidelines do not apply to : - i) Transfer of loan accounts of borrowers by an NBFC to other NBFCs / FIs / banks and vice versa, at the request / instance of borrower; - ii) Trading in bonds; - Sale of entire portfolio of assets consequent upon a decision to exit the line of business completely.
-Such a decision should have the approval of Board of Directors of the NBFC; - iv) Consortium and syndication arrangements. - v) Any other arrangement / transactions, specifically exempted by the Reserve Bank of India.
+- 1.1.1 Under these guidelines, banks can transfer a single standard asset 10 or a part of such asset or a portfolio of such assets to financial entities through an assignment deed with the exception of the following: - (i) Revolving credit facilities (e.g. Cash Credit accounts, Credit Card receivables etc.) - (ii) Assets purchased from other entities - (iii) Assets with bullet repayment of both principal and interest11. - 1.1.2 However, these guidelines do not apply to: - (i) Transfer of loan accounts of borrowers by a bank to other bank/FIs/NBFCs and vice versa, at the request/instance of borrower; - (ii) Inter-bank participations; - (iii) Trading in bonds; - (iv) Sale of entire portfolio of assets consequent upon a decision to exit the line of business completely.
+Such a decision should have the approval of Board of Directors of the bank: - (v) Consortium and syndication arrangements and arrangement under Corporate Debt Restructuring mechanism;